adhora7/Stm32-PCB-Design/README.md

 1. Open the schematic (`schematic.sch`) and PCB layout (`pcb.kicad_pcb`) files in KiCad.
 2. Review the design, and if needed, modify according to your project requirements.
 3. Use the Gerber files in the `Gerber_Files` folder to send to a PCB manufacturer.
-4. Refer to the BOM for sourcing components.
-5. Use the 3D models for visual verification and mechanical fitting.
+4. Use the 3D models for visual verification and mechanical fitting.

 ---